nikolainobadi/NnSwiftDataKit/README.md

 - a clean way to create a `ModelConfiguration` that stores data inside an App Group
 - automatic access to the correct `UserDefaults` suite
+- a one-liner to build a `ModelContainer` and `UserDefaults` together
 - a convenient `Scene` extension for initializing a `ModelContainer`
-- optional database path printing for debugging
+- optional database path printing for debugging via a `ModelContainer` helper

 The package does **not** define any SwiftData models and does **not** manage schema or migrations.
 Your app remains fully in control of its domain and data types.